Hear the Silence

-Hear the Silence is a 2003 semi-fictional TV drama based around the discredited idea of a potential link between the MMR vaccine and autism.
+Hear the Silence is a 2003 British semi-fictional drama television film based on the discredited idea of a potential link between the MMR vaccine and autism.
 By then, a contentious issue, the supposed connection originated in a paper by Andrew Wakefield published in 1998.
-The film debuted on 15 December 2003 at 9 pm on the British network Five.
+The film was directed by Tim Fywell, written by Timothy Prager, and debuted on 15 December 2003 at 9 pm on the British network Five.
 Produced on a budget of £1 million, it stars Hugh Bonneville as Wakefield and Juliet Stevenson as Christine Shields, a fictional mother who discovers the possible MMR-autism link when her son is diagnosed as autistic.

 Synopsis

-Christine Shields (Stevenson), who works in a senior capacity for a bank, begins informing a series of doctors that her son appeared to develop autism soon after he received the MMR vaccine, but she receives no sympathy from them, her boss, or even her husband.
-However, this all changes when she meets Wakefield (Bonneville), who shares her opinion of the MMR vaccine causing her son's autism.
+Christine Shields, who works in a senior capacity for a bank, begins informing a series of doctors that her son appeared to develop autism soon after he received the MMR vaccine, but she receives no sympathy from them, her boss, or even her husband.
+However, this all changes when she meets Wakefield, who shares her opinion of the MMR vaccine causing her son's autism.
 Shields is highly relieved at finding someone who believes her.

 At the press conference at which Wakefield announces his research findings, mysterious figures are shown already plotting.
 Fictional government officials want to achieve Wakefield's "demise", which they intend to bring about by portraying his research as flawed.
 Although never demonstrated as being based on fact, the film depicts Wakefield being targeted by the government: his phone is tapped and his files are stolen.